• Skip to primary navigation

 This includes sensational headlines or crime reports that don’t provide the full context of the situation.

 The irony of this is that most visitors to this region describe the area as safer than most American cities.
-You may even want to compare Mazatlan vs Puerto Vallarta to see the subtle differences.
+You may even want to compare Mazatlan with Puerto Vallarta to see the subtle differences.

 The most dangerous risk when traveling to Mazatlan would be a simple petty crime that’s found in most countries.